-USP is announcing the intent to postpone the official date of General Chapter <800>.
+USP announced the intent to postpone the official date of General Chapter <800>.
 The purpose of this postponement is to align the official date of General Chapter <800> with the official date of the next revision of General Chapter <797> Pharmaceutical Compounding — Sterile Preparations, to provide a unified approach to quality compounding.

 - September 29, 2017: Notification of intent to revise the official date of USP General Chapter <800>

 To protect patients and healthcare workers from potential harm, USP General Chapters <800> Hazardous Drugs – Handling in Healthcare Settings and <797> Pharmaceutical Compounding – Sterile Preparations and <795> Pharmaceutical Compounding – Nonsterile Preparations were developed to provide a complete set of standards for all healthcare workers to help ensure the safe handling of hazardous drugs throughout the healthcare system, including in the practice of compounding.
 The intent of the Expert Committee has always been to align these standards, providing a unified approach to quality compounding.
 The next revision to General Chapter <797> is anticipated to be published in the Pharmacopeial Forum 44(5) September/October 2018 for a second round of public comment.
 Both USP General Chapter <797> and USP General Chapter <800> are anticipated to become official on December 1, 2019.
 Sections of the revised <797> may have longer implementation dates that will allow time for adoption of the standard.

 As we all move towards safer handling of hazardous drugs in the work place, USP strongly encourages early adoption and implementation of USP General Chapter <800> to protect the public health in all healthcare settings.
 We will continue to support our stakeholders through ongoing education and outreach.
 To find out more information about how <800> applies and its compendial status, see the Compendial Applicability Video, the <800> FAQs (FAQ #8 and #9) and FAQs on Identifying Official Text (FAQ #8).